vanhoangkha/Networking-fundamentals/Day36_Extended_Access_Control_Lists.md

 PRACTICE QUESTIONS 2:

-1) ALLOW TRAFFIC from 10.0.0.0/16 to access the server at 2.2.2.2/32 using HTTPS
+1) ALLOW TRAFFIC from 10.0.0.0/16 to Access the server at 2.2.2.2/32 using HTTPS

 `R1(config-ext-nacl)# permit tcp 10.0.0.0 0.0.255.255 host 2.2.2.2 eq 443`

-2) PREVENT ALL HOSTS using SOURCE UDP Port Numbers from 20000 to 30000 from accessing the server at 3.3.3.3/32
+2) PREVENT ALL HOSTS using SOURCE UDP Cổng Numbers from 20000 to 30000 from accessing the server at 3.3.3.3/32

 `R1(config-ext-nacl)# deny udp any range 20000 30000 host 3.3.3.3`

-3) ALLOW HOSTS in 172.16.1.0/24 using a TCP SOURCE Port greater than 9999 to access ALL TCP ports on server 4.4.4.4/32 EXCEPT port 23
+3) ALLOW HOSTS in 172.16.1.0/24 using a TCP SOURCE Cổng greater than 9999 to Access ALL TCP ports on server 4.4.4.4/32 EXCEPT Cổng 23

 `R1(config-ext-nacl)# permit tcp 172.16.1.0 0.0.0.255 gt 9999 host 4.4.4.4 neq 23`

-EXAMPLE NETWORK
+EXAMPLE Mạng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ddb40c27-b195-49fe-a12a-49e078166e30)